 Calgary Stampede

-Calgary Stampede is easily the city’s biggest event and attracts millions to the city in early July to experience the greatest outdoor show on earth.
-Spend an afternoon watching the rodeo, the chuckwagon races, and stay for the world-renowned Grandstand show later in the evening.
-For the thrill-seekers, at the Midway, there are plenty of rides and lots of festival eats to entice the foodies.
+Calgary Stampede is easily the city’s biggest event, attracting millions of people to the city in early July to experience the greatest outdoor show on earth.
+Spend an afternoon watching the rodeo and the chuckwagon races, and stay for the world-renowned Grandstand show later in the evening.
+For thrill-seekers, the Midway has plenty of rides and lots of festival food to entice foodies.

 Over the ten days, there are concerts (some free) throughout the grounds and in neighbouring venues with live music and other performances.
-And also be sure to take a walk through downtown Calgary during any day of the Stampede.
-You are sure to find a free pancake breakfast somewhere.
+Be sure to take a walk through downtown Calgary during any day of the Stampede, as you will indeed find a free pancake breakfast somewhere.

 Beakerhead

 Beakerhead in mid-September is one of our favourites as it brings together the worlds of science, engineering, and art.
-The events, exhibits and concerts will entertain, educate, and surprise you – taking place all over the city but culminating in a massive spectacle at Prince’s Island Park.
+The events, exhibits, and concerts will entertain, educate, and surprise you.
+They take place all over the city but culminate in a massive spectacle at Prince’s Island Park.
 This is an unmissable festival in Calgary!

 Calgary Folk Festival